hairyf/lnv/README.md

 ## 📝 Define Your integration Config

-Define Config ` lnv.config.ts ` is used to add actionable command-line scripts and default injected environment variables.
+`lnv.config.ts ` is used to add actionable command-line scripts and default injected environment variables.

 ```ts
 import fs from 'node:fs/promises'